heitormegale/Chromaesthesia/README.md

 In this example we have reversed the sound translation code to create colors from sounds, thus we created the following image and scanned it to produce the sound above.
 ![Joy](demos/Odeofjoy.png)

-In this code we made use of the pydub lybrary to edit the sound files ina intuitive way.
+In this code we made use of the pydub lybrary to edit the sound files in an intuitive way.

 ### The scanner